 - There are no annual or lifetime monetary maximums;

-- Patients should obtain pre-approval for all services and should utilize providers, hospitals and other facilities that participate in the UBH network in order to obtain the highest level of benefits.
-Access to the UBH behavioral health care system is coordinated through the Ohio Employee Assistance Program at 800-221-6327.
+- Patients should obtain pre-approval for all services and should utilize providers, hospitals and other facilities that participate in the Optum Behavioral Health network in order to obtain the highest level of benefits.
+Access to the Optum Behavioral Health care system is coordinated through the Ohio Employee Assistance Program at 800-221-6327.

 How Do I Use My Behavioral Health Insurance?

 UBH calls are answered by master’s degree level, licensed clinicians who are trained to assist callers with emergency, urgent or routine issues and assist them in locating an appropriate provider.

 You may obtain assistance in locating a participating provider experienced in dealing with your specific issues.
 If you have a previously-established relationship with a counselor, or if one has been recommended by your physician, call 800-852-1091 to ask UBH if the provider participates in the UBH network.